qpsolvers/qpsolvers/doc/src/installation.rst

 Check out the `official qpOASES installation page
 <https://projects.coin-or.org/qpOASES/wiki/QpoasesInstallation>`_ for the
 latest release.
-However, you might run into errors at the ``make python`` step.
+However, you might run into errors at the ``make python`` step, or undefined symbols when you try to ``import qpoases`` later on.
 If so, you can check out qpOASES from `this fork
 <https://github.com/stephane-caron/qpOASES>`_ and follow these instructions:

 .. code:: bash